 But before deciding to raise the rent, it would be better to take into consideration things like the tenant’s business type and the economy.
 Remember, business revenues can vary in a given period, particularly where the demand is seasonal or follows a particular cycle.

 Another way to go about it is to try and balance the need to retain the tenant with their capacity to pay.

-On the other hand, you as the property owner are aware of the cost of ownership and the amount of rent you need to get in order to be guaranteed of positive cash flow.
+On the other hand, you, as the property owner, are aware of the cost of ownership and the amount of rent you need to get in order to be guaranteed positive cash flow.
 Thus, it would only be fair to both of you if you reach a win-win situation where everyone’s needs are accommodated.

 Previously, the rising cost of operating a commercial building was simply covered by a rise in rent when the lease got renewed or a new one was created for another tenant.